oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 > :bootRun
 ```

-Open a second Bash shell in the same directory.
+Open a second terminal window in the same directory.
 Create a test Auth0 API.
 The Auth0 API is what exposes identity functionality for all authentication and authorization protocols, such as OpenID Connect and OAuth.

 ```bash
 auth0 apis create -n myapi --identifier http://my-api